Mutemwiya: Biography

 Mutemwiya is not attested during the reign of her husband Thutmose IV.
 She would have been overshadowed at court by the chief queens Nefertari, and later Iaret.
 Mutemwiya is only shown on the monuments of her son Amenhotep III.

 While she occasionally was identified by some researchers as a daughter of King Artatama I of Mitanni, no evidence proves that she is the same person, and nothing about her own background is known.
-There seemed to be evidence that she was not a daughter of Artatama, but this theory has been discarded.
+There seemed to be evidence that she was not a daughter of Artatama, and the hypothesis has now been completely discarded.
+This theory can be refuted by chronology alone: the Mitanni princess married Thutmose IV during his reign, but Mutemwiya gave birth to the future successor Amenhotep III before Thutmose IV even ascended to the throne as pharaoh.
+This Mitannian princess might have been Henutempet, who could have held the title of The Noble Lady of Mitanni.
 Cyril Aldred has suggested that Mutemwiya be a sister of Yuya.
 He argues that since Mutemwiya was present during the early years of her son's reign, she might have engineered the marriage between Tiye and the young king to connect her family with royalty.
 However, this theory is poorly supported by texts or archaeological finds.

+However, recent research has proven that Amenhotep III shared one-third of his genetic material with his father-in-law Yuya, suggesting that Yuya was likely Amenhotep III's uncle.
+Yet it is virtually inconceivable that Yuya was a brother of Thutmose IV, making it more likely instead that that Yuya was the brother of Mutemwiya.
+Beyond this, KV21A has been identified through DNA comparison as a sister of Yuya and is considered a possible candidate for Mutemwiya, though this remains uncertain.